OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 1. Choose the **Execution Location** on which to run this step.
 1. *Optionally*, configure any [conditions](/docs/deployment-process/conditions/index.md) for the step, and click **Save**.

-You can now use this step in conjunction with other Runbook steps to install your software with Chocolatey.
+You can now use this step in conjunction with other runbook steps to install your software with Chocolatey.

 ## Common packages

-There are plenty of different types of software you may wish to install using Chocolatey.
+There are plenty of different types of software you can install with Chocolatey.
 The next few sections outline some of the common ones you can install with a runbook using the [Run a script](/docs/deployment-examples/custom-scripts/run-a-script-step.md) step.

 ### Test for installed chocolatey package